k-ghazaly/kubernetes/README.md

 1- Make sure that gcloud is set to use the Google Cloud Platform project you want
    $ gcloud config set project <project-id>

-2- Make sure you have credentials for GCloud by running gcloud auth login.
+2- Make sure you have credentials for GCloud by running
+   $ gcloud auth login

 Cloning Steps:

 1- Clone the git repo k-ghazaly/kubernetes

    $ git clone https://github.com/k-ghazaly/kubernetes.git

 2- Running Ansible playbook kubernetes.yml
-   This playbook should run through all the test requirements, and it is designed to be idiomatic.
+   This playbook should run through all the test requirements, and it is designed to be idempotent.

-   $ ansible kubernetes.yml
+   $ ansible-playbook kubernetes.yml

 3- For testing the horizontal pod autoscaler deployed in staging namespace, run the load-test bash script provided in new terminal, and in another terminal watch how the hpa functions